antublue/test-engine/README.md

 for (each test class in the Collection<Class<?>>) {

-  create a thread to test the class (default thread count = machine processor count)
+  create a thread to test the test class (default thread count = machine processor count)

   thread {